top of page

 Why Use AAC?

-AAC gives children a way to communicate before, during, and while speech is developing.
+AAC gives children a way to communicate before, during, and while speech is developing, which may help reduce frustration, supports language development, and builds confidence.

 What the Research Shows: